This easy Banana Pudding is a classic no-bake recipe with layers of fresh bananas, a rich and creamy vanilla pudding layer and freshly whipped cream!

 How to Make Banana Pudding

-- Start with a layer of ‘Nilla Wafers cookies as the base.
-You can use graham crackers, digestive biscuits or pretty much any vanilla/white cookie on the bottom (once they sit in the fridge they soften to a cake-like texture).
+Start with a layer of ‘Nilla Wafers cookies as the base.
+Optionally, use graham crackers, digestive biscuits or chessmen cookies.
+These soften up and become almost cake-like.

-I use vanilla pudding and while you may be tempted to use banana pudding mix, I strongly urge sticking with vanilla.
-The banana pudding mix will change the flavor of this recipe and adds a fake banana flavor (which I actually love in candy but not in a dessert).
+You may be tempted to use banana pudding mix, I strongly urge sticking with vanilla.
+The banana pudding mix will change the flavor of this recipe and adds a fake banana flavor (which I actually love in candy but not in this dessert).

 Keep in mind that this recipe needs to sit at least 4 hours but overnight is definitely best!
-I add the bananas on top for garnish just before serving so they don’t brown.
+Add the bananas on top for garnish just before serving so they don’t brown.
 If you’re going to leave them out for a little bit, toss them with a bit of lemon juice after slicing to keep them from browning.
-Oh and speaking of ripe bananas… do you have a bunch sitting on the counter?
-I have some ideas for you!

 - 8 oz cream cheese